shahdivya-lab/minibrowser-stacks/README.md

 nesting, mismatched tags, unclosed tags, stray closing tags), then drops into an interactive REPL where you can type `visit <url>`, `back`, `forward`, `current`, `exit`.

-## Why this is the right scope for me right now

-I know stacks solidly — that's it for now.
-Rather than copy something I can't defend, I picked two problems that are entirely stack-based but are also genuinely how real browsers work under the hood, so I can explain every line of this if asked.
-Graphs, parsing pipelines, and the actual Chromium codebase are the next things I want to learn — this is meant as proof I can already think about a real engine's problems with the tools I currently have, not a finished product.